-Future generation from the hydroelectric system is uncertain and will vary over a wide range from year to year.
+Future generation from the hydroelectric system is uncertain and will vary over a wide range from year-to-year.
 The method the Council uses to estimate the impact of that uncertainty is to use historic streamflows to develop a range of potential hydroelectric generation based on the current configuration of the hydroelectric system.
-An 80-year history of streamflows provides the basis for hydroelectric generation in the Regional Portfolio Model (RPM).
+An 80-year history of streamflows and generation provides the basis for hydropower generation in the Regional Portfolio Model (RPM).

 The hydroelectric generation modeled in the RPM also reflects all known constraints on river operation.
-These include those river operations associated with the NOAA Fisheries 2014 biological opinion and in the Council's fish and wildlife program.
+These include those river operations associated with the NOAA Fisheries 2014 biological opinion.
 In addition, all scenarios evaluate resource choices assuming no emergency reliance on the hydropower system, even though such reliance might not violate biological opinion constraints.

 In addition to meeting fish and wildlife requirements, hydropower operations must satisfy other objectives.
-These objectives include system flood control, river navigation, irrigation, recreational, and refill requirements.
+These objectives include standard flood control, river navigation, irrigation, recreational, and refill requirements.